Home » Blog » 4 Key Components Of Network Security

 Simply put, if you’re connected to the internet, you’re at risk of hacking.
 To keep your organizational data safe, you need to maintain a network security plan through 4 core components.

-Component 1: Employee Education
+Component 1: Education Of Employees

 The best network security strategies include ongoing employee education.
 Hackers are continually evolving their tools and tactics.
 To beat them, you need to keep your employees up-to-date on current cyberthreats and on end-user security best practices.